What I learned about business from my dive in the ocean

 After reading the title, did you think I was going to write about a deep dive discussion?
 I literally mean a deep dive — a scuba dive that is!

-Today, I was reflecting back on one of my experiences.
-My bestie and I took an adventure to the Bahamas with the goal of getting our Specialty Diver Shark Awareness certification.
+Today, I was reflecting on one of my experiences.
+My bestie and I took an adventure to the Bahamas intending to get our Specialty Diver Shark Awareness Certification.
 Even the idea of it held a certain thrill and excitement.

 Then the day came when we had completed the academic portion of the course and it was time for the open water section.
 Two dives were required — a free swim with sharks and a shark feeding dive.
 So, we hopped on the boat with fins in hand and giddy with anticipation.